-In this video below, we take a look at the Auto Mask and the Range Mask feature to see how we can apply adjustments that affect only the areas that we want.
+In this video below, we take a look at the Auto Mask and the Range Mask feature to see how we can apply local adjustments in Lightroom that affect only the areas that we want.
 If you’re someone who prefers reading, then continue below the video.

-We apply our local adjustments with the Graduated Filter, the Radial filter and the Adjustment brush.
+Local adjustments in Lightroom can be applied with the Graduated Filter, the Radial filter and the Adjustment brush.
 You can find those in the bar right below the histogram (in the Develop module).
 They are the last three options.

 The Auto Mask Feature

 Detecting Edges with Auto Mask

 In the image below, let’s say I want to apply an adjustment just to the sky.
 Maybe make a little darker and bluer.
 I can do that using the Graduated Filter.